Pure extension of the theta divisor over the moduli space of abelian varieties: Abelian schemes with theta divisor

 We now form the log fibre product with projection map $\pi_S\colon A_S \to S$.
 It is enough to show that the divisors $8 \, \widetilde \Theta$ and $\on{div}f$ agree after pullback to $A_S$, since this implies that their multiplicities along $D$ agree.

 This is now done as follows.
 Since forming $\pi^n_*\lb L$ commutes with schematic base change, we know that $\widetilde \Theta|_{A_S}$ is the divisor of a generating section of the invertible sheaf $(\pi_S)_*\lb L|_{A_S}$.
-By theorem \ref{thm:mumford}, the pullback of $f$ to $S$ is actually a \emph{generating} section of $(\pi_S)_*\lb L^{\otimes 8} \otimes \omega_{G/S}^{\otimes 4}$.
+By Theorem \ref{thm:mumford}, the pullback of $f$ to $S$ is actually a \emph{generating} section of $(\pi_S)_*\lb L^{\otimes 8} \otimes \omega_{G/S}^{\otimes 4}$.
 Hence its associated divisor is equal to $8\, \widetilde \Theta|_{A_S}$, as required. \end{proof}

-\begin{proof}[Proof of theorem \ref{thm:bar_theta_def_equivalence}] Let $\widetilde N_{g,1}$ be the open of $\bar N_{g,1}$ obtained by deleting all strata of codimension $\ge 2$; on the tropical level, this means that we keep only the rays of the cone complex.
+\begin{proof}[Proof of Theorem \ref{thm:bar_theta_def_equivalence}] Let $\widetilde N_{g,1}$ be the open of $\bar N_{g,1}$ obtained by deleting all strata of codimension $\ge 2$; on the tropical level, this means that we keep only the rays of the cone complex.
 We similarly define $\widetilde N_{g,1}^n$.
 It suffices to check the theorem on $\widetilde N_{g,1}$.
-On the other hand, the map $\widetilde N^n_{g,1} \to \widetilde N_{g,1}$ is flat, so forming Zariski closure commutes with pullback along this map.
-It therefore suffices to check the result on $\widetilde N^n_{g,1}$, where it follows from corollary \ref{lem:closure_on_root} and lemma \ref{lem:div_on_root}. \end{proof}
+As the map $\widetilde N^n_{g,1} \to \widetilde N_{g,1}$ is flat, forming Zariski closure commutes with pullback along this map.
+It therefore suffices to check the result on $\widetilde N^n_{g,1}$.
+Here it follows from Corollary~\ref{lem:closure_on_root} and Lemma~\ref{lem:div_on_root}. \end{proof}